mfroeling/QMRITools-website/pages/about_main.md

 450 custom functions (over 30.000 lines of code) complete with more than 750 documentation pages and demonstrations for each toolbox.

+If you want to learn more about the workings of QMRIToools you can watch a live discussion with the Wolfram academic outreach team about <a href=" https://www.youtube.com/watch?v=wupxxiPJkxU&t=48s" target="_blank">QMRITools</a> and the role of computational Wolfram technology.

 {% include page-image im_id="proc" %}

 ### Referencing